 Our Biology, Chemistry and Physics results are in the top 10% in the country.

-A quarter of all of our students achieved GCSE grades 7-9.
+A quarter of all of our pupils achieved GCSE grades 7-9.

-Our students achieved over a quarter of a grade better than their peers nationally, making us the second highest performing Maths department in the Wakefield Local Authority.
+Our pupils achieved over a quarter of a grade better than their peers nationally, making us the second highest performing Maths department in the Wakefield Local Authority.

 We are now in the top 25% in the country for 11 different subject areas including Sociology, Computer Science and History to name a few.

-47 grade 9s were awarded (the new, very highest grade achievable) and a third of students achieved at least one grade 8 or a 9.
+47 grade 9s were awarded (the new, very highest grade achievable) and a third of pupils achieved at least one grade 8 or a 9.

-This measure demonstrates how well a school can support students to achieve beyond the levels that they are predicted from their starting point in Year 7.
-Carleton High School achieved one of the highest Progress 8 scores in the Wakefield Local Authority; our students achieve better than their peers nationally in all key measures.
+This measure demonstrates how well a school can support pupils to achieve beyond the levels that they are predicted from their starting point in Year 7.
+Carleton High School achieved one of the highest Progress 8 scores in the Wakefield Local Authority; our pupils achieve better than their peers nationally in all key measures.

 To compare our results with other schools you can use the DFE School Comparison website: